-Introduced in 2016 this class is limited to RTR (Ready to Run) “out of the box” boats with a maximum overall length of 450mm and cost of no more than £150.
+Introduced in 2016 this class is limited to the Joysway Super Mono X or Volantex Vector SR48 Brushless boats or any RTR (Ready to Run) “out of the box” boat with a maximum overall length of 450mm and cost of no more than £150.
 Don’t be fool by the small size and price – they are very quick!
 All you have to do is fit a safety loop (to disconnect the battery) and add a number plate (for lap counting) and your ready join in the racing.
 This is the most popular FE class in our club, the races are always very entertaining and enjoyable – especially if you get to the finish line!

 We race this class at every FE Wednesday night and Sunday morning Winter Series rounds.

 The Mini Mono RTR class rules are here > FE Mini Mono RTR rules